 Office of the Chief Investigator: In our previous reports, we noted our inability to determine what appropriate supervisory intervention has taken place when investigations are deficient.
 While there has been evidence of supervisory review in most cases, when investigations are returned, specific issues and corrective measures were usually not documented.
 Glaring deficiencies such as chronic timeliness issues, which would warrant counseling and/or discipline, were not addressed in writing.

 For the current reporting period, we reviewed a random sample of 100 closed investigations.
-During this reporting period, 70 cases were returned for deficiencies.
+During this reporting period, 72 cases were returned for deficiencies.
 Most of these were for spelling, grammar, and formatting.
-In nine of the cases, deficiencies were either missed or not corrected within seven days.
-In two cases, witnesses identified in the initial complaints and in the complainants' statements were not contacted.
-Another case involved the untimely transfer of the case to Internal Affairs.
-The remainder involved issues such as lack of investigative activity for long periods of time, improper findings, and failure to submit proper extension requests.
+In four of the cases, deficiencies were either missed or not corrected within seven days.
+Three of these cases involved the failure to contact potential witnesses or involved officers, and one of these cases resulted in an inappropriate administrative closure.
+In the fourth case, the investigator's recommended findings in the investigative summary did not match the findings submitted to the Board of Police Commissioners.